softwaremill/mqperf/article.md

 * RocketMQ offers a JMS-compatible interface, with great performance
 * Pulsar builds provides a wide feature set, with many messaging schemes available.
 It’s gaining popularity, due to it’s flexible nature, accommodating for a wide range of use-cases, and great performance
 * Kafka offers the best performance and scalability, at the cost of feature set.
 It is the de-facto standard for processing event streams across enterprises.
+* RedPanda exposes a Kafka-compatible interface, focusing on zero data loss, and providing additional data processing and observability features

 Here’s a summary of the performance tests.
 First, zooming in on our database-based queues, Rabbit, NATS Streaming and Artemis, with SQS for comparison: